tasesmuemils/100DaysOfCode/web_development/diary.md

 1. Continue with JS excercises
 2. Try to build webpage and insert JS for something (navbar, moduls or something else)
 3. Start chapter 7 of Jon Ducektt book - jQuery

+# 22.01.2019 16/100
+I will try 2. option.
+Someone on Twitter suggested also the same option.
+So last year I was looking for job and ScandiWeb send me tasks, which I have to do to apply.
+PHP.
+As I didnt know nothing about PHP, I didnt do it.
+Now I decided that I will create something similar with Vanilla JS.
+Game review site or something like that!
+So far I have created objects on array and the appear on the page (for me it is amazing, as I figure out ways how to do it).